Student Loan in India: How to Get the Lowest Interest

 0 votes

 The Indian government offers several schemes designed to make education loans more affordable for students from lower-income families.
 The most prominent of these is the Central Government Interest Subsidy Scheme, which provides interest-free loans during the moratorium period (the time you are studying and up to one year after completing your course).
-Under this scheme, students from families with an annual income below ₹4.5 lakh can benefit from a complete interest waiver during their course of study, significantly reducing the overall cost of the loan.
+Under this scheme, students from families with an annual income under ₹4.5 lakh can benefit from a complete interest waiver during their course of study, significantly reducing the overall cost of the loan.
 Additionally, state governments often run similar programs, with specific subsidies for students pursuing education abroad or specialized fields like agriculture or vocational training.
 By exploring these government initiatives, students can take advantage of interest subsidies that reduce the financial strain on their families, making it easier to focus on academics without worrying about rising interest costs.

 0